HYeCao/CIRL/README.md

 ## 📐 Overview & System Architecture

-The core of CIRL uses an asynchronous design powered by [agentlace](https://github.com/youliangtan/agentlace).
+The core of CIRL uses an asynchronous design.
 This allows parallel execution of inference and policy optimization:

 ```
                   ┌─────────────────────────────────────┐